Skip to main content

 AI writing

-AI writing is available as part of the Originality add-on.
-AI detection appears as part of the side panel within the Similarity Report and is designed to help educators identify text that might be prepared by a generative AI tool.
+AI writing detection is available as part of the Originality add-on.
+AI writing detection appears as part of the side panel within the Similarity Report and is designed to help educators identify text that could be prepared by a generative AI tool.

 The AI writing setting is controlled by the top-level administrator account.
-Disabling the setting from the top-level account will disable AI writing access for all associated sub-accounts.
+Disabling the setting from the top-level account will disable AI writing access for all associated sub-accounts (unless Allow sub-accounts to enable AI writing detection is enabled).
 When enabled, sub-accounts can edit the setting as required.

 View our AI writing guidance to learn more.